Namaqualand

-Namaqualand (khoekhoe: "Nama-kwa" meaning Nama Khoe people's land) is an arid region of Namibia and South Africa, extending along the west coast over 1000 km and covering a total area of 440000 km2.
+Namaqualand (Khoikhoi: "Nama-kwa" meaning Nama Khoi people's land) is an arid region of Namibia and South Africa, extending along the west coast over 1000 km and covering a total area of 440000 km2.
 It is divided by the lower course of the Orange River into two portions – Little Namaqualand to the south and Great Namaqualand to the north.

 Little Namaqualand is within the Namakwa District Municipality, forming part of Northern Cape Province, South Africa.
 It is geographically the largest district in the country, spanning over 26,836 km2.
 A typical municipality is Kamiesberg Local Municipality.
 The semidesert Succulent Karoo region experiences hot summers, sparse rainfall, and cold winters.

-Great Namaqualand in the Karas Region of Namibia, is sparsely populated by the Namaqua, a Khoikhoi people who have traditionally inhabited the Namaqualand region.
+Great Namaqualand, in the Karas Region of Namibia, is sparsely populated by the Nama, a Khoikhoi people who have traditionally inhabited the Namaqualand region.

 Tourism

 The area’s landscape ranges from an unexploited coastal strip in the west to semidesert areas in the north-east.
 Famed for its proximity to the Atlantic Ocean, its wild flowers during spring, its wealth of minerals, and cultural history, Namaqualand is a popular region for international and local tourists.
 The Namakwa coastline and the banks of the Orange River are popular for their hiking trails and off-roading routes.